Get Your Products Listed on Google Shopping for Free Using Shopify

 Google Shopping, launched in 2010, has been gaining traction in recent years.
 In fact, the Google shopping benchmarks report from Sidecar discovered that retailer’s Google Shopping revenue increased by 29% in 2019, signalling the growing importance of Google Shopping as an advertising channel for ecommerce brands.

-In this piece we will cover the recent updates to the Google Shopping platform, how to optimize Google Shopping ads, and whether or not Google Shopping makes sense for your business to add to its omnichannel marketing strategy.
+Read on to learn about recent updates to the Google Shopping platform, how to optimize Google Shopping ads, how to integrate Google Shopping with Shopify for free, and whether or not Google Shopping makes sense for your business to add to its omnichannel marketing strategy.

 Read Understanding the difference between multichannel and omnichannel to learn the differences between these marketing strategies.